snowplow/snowplowanalytics.com/_posts/2020-01-14-snowplow-java-tracker-0.9.0-released/index.md

 We are pleased to announce a new release of the [Snowplow Java Tracker][java-tracker].
 [Version 0.9.0][0.9.0-tag] brings some important updates including bumping OkHttp to OkHttp3 version 4 and improving support for a number of Snowplow event timestamps.
 We’ve also made improvements to the logging within the tracker and fixed a couple of outstanding bugs.

 NB.
-With this release we’ve also moved to publishing our releases on Bintray (https://bintray.com/snowplow/snowplow-maven/ or [jcenter][jcenter]).
+With this release we’ve also moved to publishing our releases on Bintray ([snowplow-maven][bintray] or [jcenter][jcenter]).
 This will require updating the repository in your build configuration to get the latest releases.
 See the [Upgrading](#upgrade) section for more information.

 Read on below the fold for: